 What are the Ingredients of a Latte and Its Nutrition Facts?

 A latte is essentially an espresso drink.
-The difference is that it contains a large amount of steamed milk.
+The main difference is that it contains a large amount of steamed milk.

 Ever heard someone joke, “Do you want some coffee with your milk?”
 That’s a latte — more milk than coffee.